algaru01/TFM/JUPYTER/docker/README.md

 Specifically, this will create two types of containers:
 * *Frontend Node*.
 Node running the *ipcontroller* that manages works.
 Created with a *pod*.
 * *Worker Node*.
 Several nodes running the *ipengine* that executes works.
 Created with a *deployment*
+* *NFS Node*.
+Node running a NFS server in case you need it.

 ## Folder Structure
 ### `dockerfile/`